readysettech/docs-old/docs/guides/deploy/deploy-readyset-kubernetes.md

 ## Step 1.
 Start Kubernetes

 In this step, you'll create a Kubernetes cluster on Amazon EKS in the same VPC as your database.
-Your cluster will contain 3 nodes to accommodate a simple ReadySet deployment of one ReadySet Server, one ReadySet Adapter, and one instance of Consul.(1)
+Your cluster will contain 3 nodes to accommodate a simple ReadySet deployment of one ReadySet Server, one ReadySet Adapter, and one instance of Consul.
-{ .annotate }

-1.  - The ReadySet Server takes a snapshot of your underlying database, listens to the database's replication stream for updates, and keeps queries cached in an in-memory dataflow graph.
-      - The ReadySet Adapter handles connections from SQL clients and ORMs, forwarding uncached queries upstream and running cached queries against the ReadySet Server.
-      - Consul handles internal cluster state.

 For more demanding workloads, ReadySet can be run with multiple Adapters.
 Please [reach out](mailto:info@readyset.io) to ReadySet for guidance.